 Our Policy on Children

-Whilst much of our work is with Adults, Life Cycle UK provides cycle training to children and our Youth Project caters for children and young people.
-We collect minimal personal data on the young people we work with, and this data must be submitted by a consenting parent or carer.
+Whilst much of our work is with adults, Life Cycle UK provides cycle training to children and our Youth Project caters for children and young people.
+We collect minimal personal data on the young people we work with, and this data must be submitted by a consenting parent or carer or (at the Youth Project) collected by our youth workers in order to provide a safe and effective service to the children we work with.
 Any contact details we hold will be those of the parent/carer.
 We do not market our services to, or directly communicate with, anyone under 18.

 Sensitive Personal Data

 Sensitive personal data includes information related to racial or ethnic origin, political opinions, religion or other beliefs, health, and criminal background.
-Providing sensitive personal data is never a requirement to use our Site or services, and by providing us with this information you are consenting to us utilising it in accordance with this policy.
-If you do not consent to our processing and use of such sensitive personal data, you must not submit such information to our Site or services.
+Providing sensitive personal data is never a requirement to use our Site or services.
+By providing us with this information you are consenting to us utilising it in accordance with this policy.
+If you do not want us to process your sensitive personal data, you must not submit such information to our Site or services.

-In some instances, we may request sensitive personal data from you.
+In some instances, we may request sensitive personal data from you, which is not mandatory to provide.
 This is to monitor our Site and services and ensure they are accessible to all demographics.
 Volunteers, freelancers and staff that apply to work with children or vulnerable adults will need to submit personal data for vetting and safeguarding purposes.
+This is to ensure that we can comply with legal obligations in relation to safeguarding.

 Legal basis for processing